ngaox/ngaox/packages/icons/README.md

 you can pass `IconsModule.forRoot` three params:

-- `fallbackSvgIcon` a string represent the SVG element to fallback to when the icon not exist
 - `icons` an array of icons to be registered globally with a unique name
-- `iconsByUrl` an array of icons urls to be registered globally with a name default to the icon url
+- `fallbackHtml` a string represent the SVG element to fallback to when the icon not exist

 And for other child modules that need access to `<ngaox-icon>` you only will need to import `IconsModule`.